 Just think, had it not been for Eric Yuan, Zoom founder, striving to pursue the concept of frictionless video conferencing programming, this platform wouldn’t even exist.

-After reading these Zoom user stats and figures for how many people use Zoom in 2022, what do you think about its growth and popularity?
+After reading these Zoom user statistics and facts, what do you think about its growth and popularity?